YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cpp_vector_at.md

 Output: 14
 <br/><br/><br/>

-This example is a complete program using at() to print the contents of a vector.
-We are also using the size() to determine the number of elements in the vector to iterate through.
+This example is a complete program using vector at() function to print the contents of a vector.
+We are also using the vector size() function to determine the number of elements in the vector to iterate through.

 ```cpp
 #include<iostream>